Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Discussion and Limitations

 We demonstrate the applicability of Neural TI on Lennard-Jones fluids.
 We show our DDM model to transfer across densities around the gas--liquid transition of the system.
 The structural accuracy of the configurations is illustrated by the radial distribution functions.
 More importantly, we show that our TI calculations are accurate for varying numbers of particles: the excess chemical potentials and particle-number distributions result from weighted averages of TI-estimated canonical partition functions.
 We report free-energy differences of coupling Hamiltonians of up to $200~k_\text{B}T$ from a \emph{single} reference simulation---the fully interacting Hamiltonian alone.
-We expect DDM-based TI to significantly improve alchemical transformations of molecular systems by coupling many more degrees of freedom than what was possible until now.